-This is Let Penh.
-She is 49 years old and lives with her husband in Trapang Thom village, around 20km from Siem Reap town.
-Prior to joining the Outgrower project, Ms. Penh and her husband found work on the local dumpsite collecting plastic, cans, metal and other items they could sell for recycling.
-Between them, they were able to earn around 1160 AUD per year.
-On such a low income they lived very much hand-to-mouth and had no funds to cover unforeseen expenses such as medical costs in case of sickness or injury.
+Forty-nine year old Let Penh lives with her husband in Trapang Thom village, some 20km from Siem Reap town in northwestern Cambodia.
+Prior to joining the Outgrower project, Let and her husband worked at the local dumpsite collecting plastic, cans, metal and other items they could sell for recycling.
+Between them, they were able to earn about A$1,160 per year performing this dangerous, back-breaking work.
+On such a low income, the couple lived very much hand-to-mouth and had no funds to cover unforeseen expenses such as medical costs in case of illness or injury.

-Ms. Penh was introduced to the Outgrower project when the project team went to the dumpsite to speak to workers about the opportunities for training on KJC Farm.
-She was immediately interested in joining to learn new skills and to gain a second income stream to alleviate some of the financial pressure on the family.
+Let was introduced to the Outgrower project when Dana Asia’s project team visited the dumpsite to speak to the workers about the opportunities for training at the organisation’s KJC Farm.
+She was immediately interested in joining the scheme to have the opportunity to learn new skills and gain a second income stream to alleviate some of the financial pressure on her family.

-In September 2020, construction of an Outgrower shed began on her land and she began the comprehensive training program on KJC Farm.
-She passed the training with flying colours and was given her first batch of 250 chicks at the end of November 2020.
-With close monitoring and support from the Outgrower team, Ms. Penh was achieved excellent results with her first batch of chicks.
-Her attentiveness to biosecurity and careful flock monitoring meant only 8 chickens died before they reached maturity, meaning a good number were available for sale to the local market.
-At the end of the 80-day cycle, Ms. Penh achieved a net income of 350 USD.
-The extra income she earns on the Outgrower project goes towards essential healthcare for her and her husband.
+Construction of an Outgrower shed commenced on Let’s land in September 2020 and she began the comprehensive training program at KJC Farm.
+Let passed the training with flying colours and was given her first batch of 250 chickens at the end of November 2020.
+With close monitoring and support from the Outgrower team, Let achieved excellent results with her first batch of chicks.
+Her attentiveness to biosecurity and careful flock monitoring ensured only eight chickens died before they reached maturity, meaning a good number were available for sale to the local market.
+At the end of the initial 80-day cycle, Let was delighted to achieve a net income of US$350.
+The extra income she earns by being a part of the Outgrower project goes towards essential healthcare for herself and her husband.

-She is a shining example of how the model can really work and really make a long-term difference in people’s lives.
-We hope she will become a mentor for Outgrower farmers in the future to inspire more individuals and scale the project’s impact.
+Let is a shining example of how the model can really work and truly makes a long-term, sustainable difference in people’s lives.
+The team at Dana Asia hopes that in the future she will become a mentor for other Outgrower farmers to inspire more individuals to join the project and help upscale its extraordinary impact.